 From coast to coast and places in between, it is clear that food trucks have arrived and are here to stay.
-Mobile vending generates approximately $650 million in revenue annually, and is on pace to quadruple revenue over the next five years.
+Mobile vending generates approximately $856.7 million – and is forecast to increase to be $996 million in 2020.

 The mobile vending industry is on pace to quadruple its revenue stream over the next five years, but unfortunately, most cities are legally ill-equipped to harness this expansion.
 Many city ordinances were written decades ago, with a different type of mobile food supplier in mind, like ice cream trucks, hot dog carts, sidewalk peddlers, and similar operators.